apike/allenpike.com/resume/index.markdown

 #### [Independent Work](/)

-* Taught two semesters of CMPT 470 for SFU Computing Science
+* Taught CMPT 470, a Wep Applications course, for SFU Computing Science
-* Runs two Vancouver speaker series, VanJS and VanCocoa
+* Has run and spoken at various of technical meetups and conferences
-* Hosted a game design and development podcast, Up Up Down Down
+* Hosted and produced two podcasts, Up Up Down Down and Fun Fact
-* Developed a number of games and side projects
+* Developed a variety of games and side projects over the years

 ## Education